John Harman (Royal Navy officer): Third Anglo-Dutch War (1672–74)

 The first major engagement of the Third Anglo-Dutch War, in which the English were allies of the French, was the Battle of Solebay on 28 May 1672.

 Harman was a flag officer in Sandwich's squadron in this battle.

 The squadron took the brunt of the Dutch attack.

 The 40-gun frigate Dover, commanded by John Ernle, saved Harman and the Charles from a fire ship.

 Harman was a flag officer in Prince Rupert's squadron in the Battle of Texel in 1673.

 In 1673 Harman was vice-admiral of the red squadron with the London as his flagship.

 He played a distinguished role in the second engagement with Michiel de Ruyter, despite being weak and sick.

 He was appointed admiral of the blue squadron when Sir Edward Spragge died, but he died himself on 11 October 1673 before taking up command.

 England and Holland concluded the war with the Treaty of Westminster of 19 February 1674.

-Harman married and had one son and one daughter.

-His son, James Harman, was a captain in the navy and died on 19 January 1677 in a fight with an Algerian cruiser.

 The National Maritime Museum, Greenwich, London, has a three-quarter-length portrait of Harman by Peter Lely, part of the Flagmen of Lowestoft series of 13 portraits of senior ship's officers in the Battle of Lowestoft commissioned by James, Duke of York.

 Harman is turned away, looking back at the viewer over his left shoulder.